 Common marketing standards, in particular tuna-bonito and sardine and sardine-type preserves, are a useful tool to establish a minimum and adequate criterion for marketing fisheries products such as tuna and sardines, whose supply chain is worldwide.

-The regulations applicable to the commercialization of preserved tuna-bonito and sardines and sardines-type products are aligned with the corresponding CODEX standards which have been recently updated and are applied without any problem.
+The regulations applicable to the commercialization of preserved tuna-bonito and sardines and sardines-type products are aligned with the corresponding CODEX standards which have been recently updated.
+However, certain species are being canned and traded as “bonito” or “bonito del norte”, even though they are not Thunnus alalunga.
+This is damaging the fishing fleet targeting this stock as well as the traditional canning industry.
+This practice is considered by several stakeholders as unfair competition and even a consumer fraud.
+Therefore, in the new refunded text, the Annex of the Regulation 1536/92 should be changed accordingly.

-The existing standards and trade descriptions for preserved tuna and bonitos and sardines and sardine-type products were developed with the participation of EU stakeholders to ensure their adaptation to the real needs of the EU market and the EU processing industry.
+The existing standards and trade descriptions for preserved tuna and bonitos and sardines and sardine-type products were developed with the participation of EU processing industry stakeholders to ensure their adaptation to the past needs of the EU market and the EU processing industry.

 These standards do not imply the application of stricter requirements than those established in B2B relationships, they ensure harmonized functioning of the common market, and a fair and sustainable market for these products.

 Regulations should provide for a possibility to develop other marketing standards in case this becomes a necessity in the market.
 Elaboration of such standards should involve the EU industry and pursue the level playing field among its main objectives.